Liverpool Regeneration Tracker

 Kings Waterfront District

-The Kings Waterfront District is a £1.2bn mixed-use regeneration project spanning an eight-acre site in Liverpool, led by a partnership between Beetham Group and Davos Property.
-The masterplan proposes a new neighbourhood featuring 10 buildings, including a 70-storey centrepiece tower that would become the city's tallest.
-The scheme aims to deliver approximately 2,750 homes, 400 hotel rooms, Grade A office space, and significant retail and leisure facilities.
-Public consultation opened in May 2026, with a hybrid planning application expected to be submitted later in the year.
+The Kings Waterfront District is a £1.2bn mixed-use regeneration project spanning an eight-acre site in Liverpool, led by Beetham Group and Davos Property.
+The masterplan proposes a new neighbourhood featuring 10 buildings, including a 70-storey centrepiece tower, aiming to deliver approximately 2,750 homes, hotel rooms, Grade A office space, and significant retail and leisure facilities.
+As of August 2026, the project is a key component of the proposed Liverpool North Docks Mayoral Development Corporation, which is currently undergoing a public consultation process to facilitate large-scale regional regeneration.

 Liverpool WaterfrontL3